Advanced search

 Tabulated list of adverse reactions

-Table 3 lists adverse reactions identified in phase 3a clinical trials in adults.
+Table 3 lists adverse reactions identified in phase 3a clinical trials in adults, the SELECT trial and post-marketing reports.
 The frequencies are based on a pool of the phase 3a trials.

 MedDRA system organ class